How to Use the Find Food Map to Find Free Food Near You

 2. Click on the blue dots on the map itself to zoom in on locations.

-In this view, the map is filtered for food distributions within ten miles of the zip code 92121.
+In this view, the map is filtered to show food distributions within 10 miles of zip code 92121.

-You also have the option to filter the results by whether the distribution is a walk-up or drive-through site.
+You can also filter the results by whether the distribution is a walk-up or drive-through site.
 For some distributions, you are expected to stay in your vehicle.
 These are considered drive-through distributions.
 For others, you will be expected to walk through the distribution.
 Some sites offer both walk-up and drive-through options.

 Check the Descriptions for More Details